cbrnr/python-intro-short/05-Conditions/05-Conditions.md

     <do something>
 ```

-Clearly, the indented lines of code belonging to a specific condition are only executed if the condition is `True`.
+The indented lines of code belonging to a specific condition are only executed if the corresponding condition is `True`.
 We can test several conditions sequentially by using `elif` statements after the initial `if` statement.
 If no condition is `True`, the code in the `else` block is run.

 Importantly, Python only executes the first block of code where the condition returns `True`; once this happens, all other `elif` and `else` blocks are completely ignored.